Prepare Azure Stack PKI certificates for use in deployment or rotation

 Prepare certificates for deployment

-Use these steps to prepare and validate the Azure Stack PKI certificates that will be used for deploying a new Azure Stack environment or for rotating secrets in an existing Azure Stack environment:
+Use the following steps to prepare and validate the Azure Stack PKI certificates that will be used for deploying a new Azure Stack environment or for rotating secrets in an existing Azure Stack environment.

 Import the certificate